seatgeek/conductor/README.md

   * If you would instead prefer to run this script on every campaign in your account.
 You must remove lines 29 - 33 in the `adwords_api.py` file found [here](https://github.com/seatgeek/adwords-hourly-bid-updater/blob/master/adwords_api.py#LL29-33)
 8. Paste the `LabelId` into [this](https://github.com/seatgeek/adwords-hourly-bid-updater/blob/master/adwords_api.py#LL32) line in the file `adwords_api.py`
 9. Set up your ROI or CPA goal in `create_bids.py` found [here](https://github.com/seatgeek/adwords-hourly-bid-updater/blob/master/create_bids.py)
-10. Install the python requirements using `pip install -r requirements.txt` from the base of this repository.
-11. Run this command: `python run.py`.
+9. Run this command: `python run.py`.
 You should see the script operating on all desired campaigns!

 ### How do I automate this script to run every hour?